What Does Harry Styles Vogue Cover Teach Us About Standards Of Beauty

 What we’ve learned so far and what’s yet to come.

-It’s 2020 and people still lose their shit when a man wears a dress.
-At least the American Right does.
-Yes, we’re talking about Harry Styles whose ruffled Gucci dress on the Vogue cover sparked controversies on Twitter.
+It’s 2020 and yet, a man in a dress still can spark controversies.
+At least among the American Right.
+Yes, we’re talking about Harry Styles whose ruffled Gucci dress on the Vogue cover rocked the world and, more importantly, Twitter.

 Candace Owens, a conservative commentator and activist, currently promoting her new book, cried to ‘bring back manly men.’
 Ben Shapiro, another right-wing author, joined her and pointed out the dangers of male feminization.